 The world hasn’t changed a great deal and yet, it has.
 George Orwell’s 1984 quotes can still apply to the political and social norms of today.

-George Orwell, also known as Eric Author Blair, wrote his famous novel ‘1984‘ as a way of shedding light on totalitarianism, or total authoritarianism.
+George Orwell, also known as Eric Arthur Blair, wrote his famous novel ‘1984‘ as a way of shedding light on totalitarianism, or total authoritarianism.
 He strove to oust the “hidden” political and social agendas of his time.
 Does this sound familiar?
 Well, it should.
 Quotes by George Orwell that can be found in 1984 still make sense in our society today.

 Are we paying attention?